partigabor/phd-thesis-viz/README.md

 **⚓ This project is now available in full at [https://partigabor.github.io/spice/](https://partigabor.github.io/spice/)! ⚓**

-# Visualizations for the PhD thesis of Gábor Parti
+# Visualizations for the PhD thesis of Gábor Parti (initial versions for examination purposes)

 ## Visualizations and maps hosted on this repository: